 4. Car rental.

-If you aren’t interested in actually driving your car to earn money, sites like FlightCar offer you the opportunity to leave your car at the airport and have it rented out.
+If you aren’t interested in actually driving your car to earn money, sites like Turo offer you the opportunity to rent it out to others.

-Other car sharing/rental sites include RelayRides, Turo, Getaround and Zipcar.
-Yearly earnings from renting your car out vary by the value of your car and how many days it can be used, but some sites estimate earnings between $10,000-13,000.
+Other car sharing/rental sites include Getaround and Zipcar.
+Yearly earnings from renting your car out vary by the value of your car and how many days it can be used, but some sites estimate yearly earnings up to 13,000.

 5. Car wrapping